Summer in the City: Boston Edition

 Surrounding Boston Area

-Wizz (in New Hampshire).
-For the die-hard sports fans, the New England Patriots hold public training camps starting in late July, and you can go to a Red Sox game at the historic Fenway Park.
-For a nice family trip, you can visit Cape Cod and enjoy hundreds of beaches, including some of the best in the United States, challenging miniature golf courses, batting cages, and some of the best seafood around, like at Cooke's Seafood.
+.
+For a nice family trip, you can visit Cape Cod and enjoy hundreds of beaches, including some of the best in the United States, challenging miniature golf courses, batting cages, and some of the best seafood around, like at

 For those rainy days or when it’s too hot to be outside, there are many indoor play spaces for children of all ages throughout Massachusetts,